cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/05-running-workflows.md

 ## Scaling down

 Occasionally, the cluster autoscaler cannot scale down completely and extra nodes are left hanging behind.
-Some sithuations like those can be found documented [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#i-have-a-couple-of-nodes-with-low-utilization-but-they-are-not-scaled-down-why).
+Some situations like those can be found documented [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#i-have-a-couple-of-nodes-with-low-utilization-but-they-are-not-scaled-down-why).
 Therefore it is useful to know how to manually scale down your cluster.

 Click on your cluster, listed at `Kubernetes Engine - Clusters`.
 Scroll down to the end of the page where you will find the `Node pools` section.
 Clicking on your node pool will take you to its details page.